-Students can view the charges/credits and print a statement at https://myrivacademics.rivier.edu/"MyRiv; Students and parents or guardians can make payments via the payment portal at MyRiv>My Ledger.
+Students can view the charges/credits and print a statement at Colleague Self-Service Rivier Account.
+Parents and guardians can make payments and/or sign up for a payment plan via the payment portal on the Rivier University Touchnet Site.

 Payment options include direct payments, financial aid and deferred payment plans.
 All payment information can be found at rivier.edu/financial-aid/.
 Payment types include cash, check, and credit card.
-Credit/ debit card payments will be charged a convenience fee by our credit card processor at the time of payment.
+Credit/debit card payments will be charged a convenience fee by our credit card processor at the time of payment.
 Checks can be mailed to Attn: Student Accounts Office, Rivier University, 420 South Main St., Nashua, NH 03060.